2019 Mazda CX-5 Trim Levels with Comparisons & Configurations.

 An optional GT Premium package transforms the CX-5 Grand Touring into a more luxurious ride.
 For the first time, ventilated seats are available.
 You’ll also like the Active Driving Display with traffic sign recognition, which projects your speed and safety alerts onto the windshield.
 Some of the package’s other niceties include heated rear seats, a heated steering wheels, and power-folding mirrors.

-Compare the CX-5 Grand Touring vs Grand Touring Reserve - What is the difference?
+Compare the CX-5 Grand Touring vs Grand Touring Reserve Trims.
+What is the difference?

 The Grand Touring Reserve trim is new for 2019.
 It comes loaded with all of the Grand Touring's optional equipment.
 Enhanced performance is the Grand Touring Reserve trim’s main advantage over the Grand Touring trim.
 It swaps out the base engine for an all-new turbocharged engine, which pours out a more entertaining 250 horsepower and 310 pound-feet of torque.
 While all-wheel drive is optional on the CX-5 Grand Touring, it’s standard on the CX-5 Grand Touring Reserve.

 Compare the CX-5 Grand Touring Reserve vs Signature Trims.
 What is the difference?